nathanleclaire/blog/content/post/using-bcc-ebpf-with-golang.markdown

 Dockerfiles in that repo which should be able to give you a general idea of how to install it too.

-I recommend figuring out which version of BCC gobpf master is using, and `git checkout` that tag in the BCC repo.
-Otherwise, errors complaining about not passing the right arg count for a BCC method to C and so on might cramp your style when you go to play with gobpf.

 Then, compile/package BCC, and then the examples in `tools/` in the repo, as well as things like https://github.com/iovisor/gobpf, should work.
 For instance, I'm on Debian, so I did `sudo debuild -b -uc -us`, which dropped all of the associated `.deb` files into `..` relative to the source repo, so then I